Shannonbridge: Tourism

 In August 2009, Ireland's first ever Climate Camp was held in the village, bringing activists from all over the country to a field next to the West Offaly Power Station.
 For a week they protested against the extraction and burning of peat in the station, on the grounds that it releases large quantities of carbon dioxide and methane into the atmosphere.
 They held workshops on the themes of sustainability and climate change.

+In June 2026, €10m funding for a 27-kilometre Athlone - Shannonbridge section of the Dublin-Galway greenway was announced by Transport Infrastructure Ireland.

 Flora and fauna

 The River Shannon, which flows through the area, provides a habitat for a number of species of local flora, include types of algae, reeds and grasses.
 Local fauna include brown hares, foxes, mink and frogs.
 There are butterflies, dragonflies, beetles and in the Shannon; mussels, snails and leeches.
 Bird varieties on the Shannon include swans (Bewick's, mute and whooper), moorhens, swallows, terns, ducks and corncrakes.

 Climatologists, archaeologists and biologists value the area's peatlands and the peat archives in the bogs for research purposes.

 The Callows is a stretch of the River Shannon at Shannonbridge that has a shallow gradient which results in seasonal flooding when heavy rain occurs.
 This has resulted in the formation of callows areas (wet grassland areas) which are rich in flora and fauna and a conservation area which is designated as an (NHA) Natural Heritage Area, (SAC) Special Area of Conservation and (SPA) Special Protection Area.
 The corn crake, which is rare and is protected nationally, is seen in the Callows area.
 Ducks, gulls, swans, and breeding waders including the northern lapwing, common redshank, Eurasian curlew and common sandpiper are also recorded within the area.